Roof Batten

 Roof battens are typically treated with preservatives to shield them from environmental threats such as moisture, fungal decay, and insect infestation.
 These treatments significantly enhance their durability and lifespan, particularly under harsh weather conditions.

 A commonly used preservative is Tanalith E (Copper Azole), a water-based wood preservative that includes copper and an organic co-biocide.
-This treatment is effective in protecting the battens from rot, decay, and wood-boring insects, ensuring they maintain their structural integrity over time.
+This treatment protects the battens from rot, decay, and wood-boring insects, ensuring they maintain their structural integrity over time.

 How Long Do Roof Battens Last?